micantoine/svelte-preprocess-cssmodules/README.md

 ## Import styles from an external stylesheet

 Alternatively, styles can be created into an external file and imported onto a svelte component.
-The name referring to the import can then be used on the markup to target any existing class name of the stylesheet.
+The name referring to the import can then be used on the markup to target any existing classname of the stylesheet.

 - The option `parseExternalStylesheet` need to be enabled.
 - The css file must follow the convention `[FILENAME].module.css` in order to be processed.